 Intersectional feminism is a term that society needs to become more familiar with.
 “Isn’t it just feminism?”, you might ask.
 Actually, it isn’t.
 Intersectional feminism looks at the intersections between systems of oppression.
 It studies the privileges around gender, race, ethnicity, class, disability, sexuality and religion.

-Here in the UK, White Feminism is deeply problematic.
-There is a disregard for all women and white cis-gendered heterosexual women are stereotypically centralised when discussing feminism when in fact, there should be a focus on all women.
+Here in the UK, White Feminism is deeply problematic and there can be a general disregard for all women in the discourse around feminism.
+White cis-gendered heterosexual women are stereotypically centralised when discussing feminism when in fact, there should be a focus on all women.
 It is an issue that needs to be confronted as a society so that we are all knowledgeable of the added pressures that many women experience, who are not just white women.

 So here is a list of books that are a great place to start and will help you learn about the importance of intersectional feminism: